ndierauf/bookmarklets/README.md

 This is a convenience script used for copying a string containing the link to the GitHub pull request title.
 This can then be pasted into a document or email body.
 The result looks something like this:

 "[proto PR-805](https://github.com/chorusview/proto/pull/805) [Added AttrValue.UpdateReason value to SetAttrValueRequest]"

+## Credits
+I copied the idea years ago from somewhere on the internet for quickly constructing a Jira ticket link and title.
+I've since modified the scripts to accommodate changes in Jira ticket page formatting.
+And, I've used Cursor for making the selection of HTML content more robust.